ogri-la/strongbox/README.md

 Addon zip files are downloaded to your WoW `Addons` directory.

 A file called `.wowman.json` is created within newly installed addons.
-This map specific attributes between www.curseforge.com and the unpacked addon, as well as across addons that unpack to multiple directories.
+This maps specific attributes between www.curseforge.com and the unpacked addon, as well as across addons that unpack to multiple directories.

 This software interacts with the following remote hosts: